szabado/zkcli/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/szabado/zkcli)](https://goreportcard.com/report/github.com/szabado/zkcli)

+# This has been moved to the [go-tools](https://github.com/szabado/go-tools) monorepo.

 Elegant, fast, and dependable CLI for ZooKeeper.

 **zkcli** is a non-interactive command line client for [ZooKeeper](http://zookeeper.apache.org/).
 It provides with: